std/env.rs

 324/// library.
 All this makes it not practically possible for you to guarantee

-325/// that no other thread will read the environment, so the only safe option is
+325/// that no other thread will read the environment, so the only sound option is

 326/// to not use `set_var` or `remove_var` in multi-threaded programs at all.